 Tools: pop-ups, Lead Forensics, website analytics

 At this point in the lead generation journey, you will be using various tactics to drive traffic to your website.
-The overall goal being to convert those visitors.
+The overall goal is to convert those visitors.
 However, since most visitors won’t end up converting (the average estimated as being just 2%), you need the right software in place to help you.

 Internet pop-ups are one such tool to consider.
 The way they work is that a screen will pop-up when a visitor has met certain criteria, with the aim of engaging with them.
 For example, if someone is on your pricing page then a pop-up may appear that asks if they would like to talk to someone about pricing.
 If they respond, they are then connected with someone from your team.
 One thing to bear in mind if you’re going to use pop-ups, is that they need to be well placed and tied to specific rules, so as not to annoy people.

 Of course, we hope you’ll opt for trying out our highly effective Lead Forensics software, which gives you the ability to know which companies have visited your website, even if they never make contact with you.
-A huge benefit of this system is that you can pro-actively connect with a prospect, long before they may otherwise have converted.
-You can also set up alerts so you know when a specific company you are targeting visits your site and what they looked at, so you can pick up the phone and have that all important perfect timing.
+A huge benefit of this system is that you can proactively connect with a prospect, long before they may otherwise have converted.
+You can also set up alerts so you know when a specific company you are targeting visits your site and what they looked at, so you can pick up the phone and have that all-important perfect timing.

 Another important tool is website analytics.
-Google Analytics is the absolute minimum you should be using, if you’re to gain any information about what’s actually happening on your website.
+Google Analytics is the absolute minimum you should be using if you’re to gain any information about what’s actually happening on your website.
 The software will provide you will lots of data to help you better understand visitor behavior.
 Best of all, it’s free.